NickBeukema/reverse_program/README.md

         git clone git@github.com:NickBeukema/reverse_program.git
         cd reverse_program

-1. Run the following to pull and create images:
+1. Run the following to pull and create images (this will take a while):

         docker-compose up